Tokyo company loses contact with moon lander in likely crash

 “We have to assume that we could not complete the landing on the lunar surface,” said Takeshi Hakamada, founder and CEO of the company, ispace.

+An hour later, he said he could not confirm the lander had crashed, telling The Associated Press that engineers should have a better idea later in the day of what went wrong.

-If it had landed, the company would have been the first private business to pull off a lunar landing.
+If all had gone well, his company would have been the first private business to pull off a lunar landing.
+Hakamada vowed to try again, saying a second moonshot is already in the works for next year, regardless of Wednesday's outcome.

 Only three governments have successfully touched down on the moon: Russia, the United States and China.
 An Israeli nonprofit tried to land on the moon in 2019, but its spacecraft was destroyed on impact.